GoodAlex223/rule_indicators/README.md

 ## 11.02.24

 - Fixed incorrect time for RTC.
 Incorrect time was a result of adjusting RTC with time of compiling of code.
 This is need to be done only once. https://forum.arduino.cc/t/why-my-rtc-module-is-not-keeping-time/1000098
+- Added different delays for different modes.
+To decrease load on arduino.
+Delay in 500 ms for distance mode and 1000ms for other modes

 ## 10.02.24